AbhinavGupta2002/Connect_Plus/README.md

 # AstonHack2021 - Connect+

-Connect+ is the digital version of the classic physical board game, Connect4, but reimagined with additonal unique features.
+Connect+ is the digital version of the classic physical board game, Connect4, but reimagined with additonal unique features that makes the game a lot more enjoyable.

 Members: Abhinav Gupta, Govind Varma, Keane Moraes, Srijan Chaudhuri.